secretstartups/handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 Each section below corresponds to a limited access user group and the designated owner.
 Please note: To gain access to an user group, the designated owner will need to give approval in the AR.

-##### **General SAFE Access**

-- This group allows viewing of and development with data that contains material non-pulic information that should be kept [SAFE](/handbook/legal/safe-framework/).
+- \***General SAFE Access:** This group allows viewing of and development with data that contains material non-public information that should be kept [SAFE](/handbook/legal/safe-framework/).
 Team members must be on the [Designated Insiders](/handbook/legal/publiccompanyresources/#sts=designated%20insiders) list to be added to this group.
 - To gain [access to SAFE data](/handbook/enterprise-data/platform/safe-data/) and be part of the SAFE Access group please submit an AR like this [example](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/24284), which requires manager and VP approval.

-##### **ASM AMER Commercial Restricted Access**

-- This project allows access to the ASM AMER Commercial sub project.
+- **ASM AMER Commercial Restricted Access:** This project allows access to the ASM AMER Commercial sub project.
 It is restricted because the data contains sensitive information about sales rep activity, bookings, and segmentation.
-- Please work with Keith Gliksman @keith.gliksman for access approval.
+Please work with Keith Gliksman @keith.gliksman for access approval.

-##### **ASM EMEA Commercial Restricted Access**

-- This project allows access to the ASM EMEA Commercial sub project.
+- **ASM EMEA Commercial Restricted Access:** This project allows access to the ASM EMEA Commercial sub project.
 It is restricted because the data contains sensitive information about sales rep activity, bookings, and segmentation.
-- Please work with Keith Gliksman @keith.gliksman for access approval.
+Please work with Keith Gliksman @keith.gliksman for access approval.

-##### **ASM Restricted Access**

-- Please work with the GTM Planning & Ops team and/or Alex Cohen @alex.cohen for access approval.
+- **ASM Restricted Access:** Please work with the GTM Planning & Ops team and/or Alex Cohen @alex.cohen for access approval.

-##### **Customer Success Access**

-- Please work with the Customer Success team and/or Brandon Butterfield @bbuterfield for access approval.
+- **Customer Success Access:** Please work with the Customer Success team and/or Brandon Butterfield @bbuterfield for access approval.

-##### **Internal Audit Restricted Access**

-- Please work with the Internal Audit team and/or Harinakshi Poojary @hpoojary for access approval.
+- **Internal Audit Restricted Access:** Please work with the Internal Audit team and/or Harinakshi Poojary @hpoojary for access approval.

-##### **People Restricted Access**

-- Please work with the People Analytics team and/or Adrian Perez @aperez349 for access approval.
+- **People Restricted Access:** Please work with the People Analytics team and/or Adrian Perez @aperez349 for access approval.

-##### **RSA SAFE Access**

-- This group is for the Revenue Strategy and Analytics team and is restricted because analysis performed are confidential planning efforts that may impact people roles.
-Team members must be on the Designated Insiders list to be added to this group.
+- \***RSA SAFE Access:** This group is for the Revenue Strategy and Analytics team and is restricted because analysis performed are confidential planning efforts that may impact people roles.
+Please work with the Sales Strategy team and/or Olga Falkenhof @ofalken for access approval.

-- Please work with the Sales Strategy team and/or Olga Falkenhof @ofalken for access approval.
+- \***Sales Development SAFE Access:** Please work with Keith Gliksman @keith.gliksman for access approval.

-##### **Sales Development SAFE Access**

-- Team members must be on the Designated Insiders list to be added to this group.
-- Please work with Keith Gliksman @keith.gliksman for access approval.
+- \***Self-Service SAFE Access:** - Please work with the Self-Service team and/or Max Fleisher @mfleisher for access approval.

-##### **Self-Service SAFE Access**

-- Team members must be on the Designated Insiders list to be added to this group.
+*Note: Groups with asterisk are where team members must be on the Designated Insiders list to be added to this group.
-- Please work with the Self-Service team and/or Max Fleisher @mfleisher for access approval.

 <details markdown=1>